 The minipill isn't appropriate for everyone, however.
 Your health care provider may discourage use of the minipill if:

-- You have breast cancer
+- You currently have or have had breast cancer

 - You have unexplained uterine bleeding

 - Kaunitz AM.
-Progestin-only (minipills) for contraception. http://www.uptodate.com/home/index.html.
+Progestin-only pills (POPs) for contraception. http://www.uptodate.com/home.
 Accessed Sept.
-27, 2011.
+27, 2014.